 Corporate investors are often credited with boosting the performance of acquired firms but have also been criticized for generating profits at the expense of consumer well-being.
 This tension between shareholder and stakeholder interests is particularly evident in the healthcare sector, where information frictions can contribute to underinvestment in quality.
 This paper finds that corporate ownership can improve healthcare outcomes in a setting where patients have access to service pricing and quality information - the market for In Vitro Fertilization (IVF).
-We construct a novel dataset on US fertility clinic chains between 2004 and 2018, during which time chain ownership grew from 5% to 20%.
+We construct a novel dataset on US fertility clinic chains between 2004 and 2018, during which time chain ownership grew from 5%to 20%.
 Estimates from a difference-in-differences model show that post-transaction clinic volume increases by 25.8%, and IVF success rates increase by 7.0%.
-Direct ownership of clinics drives this increase in IVF success rates: acquired clinics exhibit a 13.6% increase, while affiliated clinics experience no change.
+Direct ownership of clinics drives this increase in IVF success rates: Acquired clinics exhibit a 13.6% increase, while affiliated clinics experience no change.
 We also provide evidence that fertility chains implement changes to clinic processes and procedures that enhance quality, lead to larger improvements among underperforming clinics, and expand the IVF market instead of capturing market share from independent clinics.
+JEL Codes: G3, G34, I1, I11, L2, L20

 ^{}We are grateful to Morten Bennedsen, Zack Cooper, Mathijs De Vaan, Paul Gertler, Matt Grennan, Atul Gupta, Hans Christian Kongsted, Adam Leive, Adam Sacarny, Toby Stuart, Ashley Swanson, and Steve Tadelis for their comments.
+We thank Giovanni Chiarella, Byron Brannon and Shayena Shah for their research assistance.
 We also thank several private equity fund managers and fertility service providers (who have asked to remain anonymous) for their business and clinical insights.